Moving to College Station (Bryan), TX

 Indian Lakes

-Located on the shores of Lake Arapahoe, this planned community is known for its large lots, beautiful natural surroundings and recreational opportunities.
-You’ll find a recreation center, equestrian trails, hiking trails, a fishing pond and more in Indian Lakes.
-Its proximity to Texas A&M University makes it a popular neighborhood for faculty and its close-knit community makes it ideal for families.
+Located on the shores of Lake Arapahoe, this planned community is known for its large lots, beautiful natural surroundings, and recreational opportunities.
+You’ll find a recreation center, equestrian trails, hiking trails, a fishing pond, and more in Indian Lakes.
+Its proximity to Texas A&M University makes it a popular traditions neighborhood for faculty and its close-knit community makes it ideal for families.

 Oakmont

-Oakmont is in the center of College Station and is popular with families, young professionals and students attending college in town.
-Plenty of amenities are nearby, along with schools, parks and recreational areas.
-The Porch, Oakmont’s 8,000-square foot recreation center, sits in the heart of the neighborhood, offering amenities such as swimming, sports courts and a fitness center.
+Oakmont is in the center of College Station and is popular with families, young professionals, and students attending college in town.
+Plenty of amenities are nearby, along with schools, parks & recreational areas.
+The Porch, Oakmont’s 8,000-square-foot recreation center, sits in the heart of the neighborhood, offering amenities such as swimming, sports courts, and a fitness center.

 Pebble Creek